mapguymike/ArcGIS-Server-Services-Sniffer/README.md

 pairs and then sorted on the 'keys' so the feature class will be sorted alphabetically in the HTML table.

-The HTMl table has 3 columns: layer Name, list of service names and a list of MXDs for each service name.
+The HTML table has 3 columns: layer Name, list of service names and a list of MXDs for each service name.